 In September 2014, the Company settled its legacy surface contamination lawsuit with Reeds et al. Under the terms of the settlement agreement, Gulfport paid \$18.0 million, which is included in litigation settlement in the accompanying consolidated statements of operations for the year ended December 31, 2014.
-In October 2015, the Company was reimbursed \$10.0 million, net of related legal fees, by its insurance provider which is included in insurance proceeds in the accompanying consolidated statements of operations for the year ended December 31, 2015.
+For the years ended December 31, 2016 and 2015 the Company was reimbursed \$5.7 million and \$10.0 million, respectively, net of related legal fees by its insurance provider, which is included in insurance proceeds in the accompanying consolidated statements of operations.